AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

        will see a new kernel option in the list of kernels.

-.. note:: Installing R packages for jupyter
+.. admonition:: Installing R packages for jupyter

   Installing packages via jupyter can be problematic, as they require interactivity, which jupyter does not readily support.
   To install packages therefore go directly to triton.
 Load the environment or R module you use and install the packages